-*If your New Zealand partner is living in Australia, they will hold a SCV 444 visa.
+If your New Zealand partner is living in Australia, they will hold a 444 visa.
 You need to confirm what date your partner arrived in Australia.
-If it was before 26 February 2001, they are likely to be an ‘eligible New Zealander’.
-This means that they hold Australian permanent residency and would need to sponsor you on an 820/801 partner visa, not on a 461 visa.
+If they were in Australia on 26 February 2001 (or lived there for at least 12 months before), they are likely to be an ‘eligible New Zealander’.
+This means that they hold Australian permanent residency.
+In this case, they can sponsor you on an 820/801 partner visa, not on a 461 visa.
 If you lodge a 461 visa in these circumstances, it cannot be approved.

 The 461 visa provides full work and study rights.
 However, you won’t be entitled to fee support.